 “Anybody can read.
 But acting is living under imaginary circumstances.“

 After you have read this — and if this is your first ever meeting with Mr Meisner — you might have a boatload of questions.
 Please, read it once again; it takes time to sink in.
-But most of your questions will be answered in his book.
+But most of your questions will be answered in Sandy’s book.

 You will hear a lot of opinions, especially people saying that William Esper’s The Actor’s Art and Craft is more complete.
 And that is true, when it comes to actual exercises of the Meisner Technique.
 But nonetheless, I suggest you read Sanford Meisner’s book first, if not for the exercises then for the passion of the craft and understanding of what truthful acting really is.